-Since the first anti-gay referendum in Boulder, Colorado in 1974, the Christian Right has shifted its strategy to succeed at the ballot box, experimenting with different types of ballot measures and messaging.
+Since the first anti-gay referendum in Boulder, CO, in 1974, the Christian Right has shifted its strategy to succeed at the ballot box, experimenting with different types of ballot measures and messaging.
 The political messages that the Christian Right has developed include everything from virulently homophobic messages about pedophilia to more innocuous messages about kids in schools.
 This latest argument about the threat to religious freedom fits into a long tradition of the Christian Right creating sophisticated messages for secular and moderate voters.

 In same-sex marriage bans, the Right has used gay male spokespeople, advocated for civil unions rather than same-sex marriage, and argued that same-sex marriage would create a “genderless marriage.”28 For example, a political ad used in the Yes on 8 campaign in California depicted a heterosexual family who were close friends with their gay neighbors but opposed extending the benefits of marriage to them.
 The ad described how the parents, Jan and Tom, were relieved to find out that their neighbors would get the same benefits of marriage with a domestic partnership.29 One of the most successful messages warned against teaching same-sex marriage in schools.
 In this messaging, opponents of same-sex marriage argue that elementary school children will learn about same-sex marriage, gay sex, and same-sex parents in the classroom.
 They also display books that positively portray gay and lesbian parents or families, such as Daddy’s Wedding or King & King.
 Some arguments reach back to the 1990s, when the Christian Right framed civil rights as only necessary for “legitimate minorities” like African Americans and asserted that gays were trying to get “special rights,” which would dilute the rights of these so-called legitimate minorities.

 These types of Christian Right messages have been effective in persuading moderate and secular voters.
-Researcher David Dodge and Vote for Equality in Los Angeles found that the Right’s “moderate” advertisements focusing on children in schools had a negative impact (an anti-LGBTQ effect) on 15 percent of all voters, and 25 percent of all undecided voters.
+Researcher David Dodge and Vote for Equality in Los Angeles, CA, found that the Right’s “moderate” advertisements focusing on children in schools had a negative impact (an anti-LGBTQ effect) on 15 percent of all voters, and 25 percent of all undecided voters.
 In early polling for the Yes on 8 campaign in 2008 conducted by Lawrence Research, a public relations firm active in anti-gay campaigns, more than 60 percent of “No” supporters polled had changed their mind when confronted with information about how health education teachers would have to teach children about same-sex marriage.30 In 1992, for the controversial initiative Colorado Amendment 2, 40 percent of voters surveyed in exit polls asserted that they had voted “yes” because they believed gay people should not have “special rights.”31

 The current polling on same-sex marriage and religious freedom shows a growing majority of Americans support same-sex marriage and a large percentage are also concerned about religious freedom.
 Since 2004 there has been a 16-point increase in the percentage of Americans who support same-sex marriage, with a majority now in favor.32 During the debates about health care and the ACA, over 59 percent of Americans surveyed by the Pew Research Center had heard about bishops’ protest against policies that restrict religious liberties.
 Of those, 41 percent of all American adults and 56 percent of Roman Catholics agreed with these concerns about religious liberty and freedom.33